 1. Is this the right certification for you?

-Note the requirements and exam specifics for a Certified Reliability Engineer.
+Note the minimum expectations, requirements, experience and the exam specifics for a Certified Reliability Engineer.

 2. Prepare for the exam.

 Review the Body of Knowledge and references.
 Take advantage of the study guide and sample exams.
 See what training and books ASQ has to offer.

 Find the best date and location for you.
 (Note the application deadlines for each exam date.)

 4. Apply for certification.

 Fill the online application.
 Have your résumé and credit card ready.